KFBK (AM): Early history

 As was true with most stations in the early 1920s, KFBK was initially operated without advertising, and was primarily used for publicity purposes.
 The Sacramento Union eventually ended its close association with the station.
 In 1925 the Sacramento Bee saw this as an opportunity to re-enter the broadcasting field which it had left nearly three years earlier when it had shut down KVQ, but now on a commercial basis.
 Effective September 1, 1925, the James McClatchy Company, a local, family-owned company which owned the Sacramento Bee, Modesto Bee and Fresno Bee newspapers, made an agreement with station owner Kimball-Upson for a half interest in KFBK's equipment and good will.
 The Kimball-Upson company was granted a $3,000 credit for advertisements placed in the Bee, while the newspaper company agreed to enlarge the station's studio and pay for KFBK's operating and maintenance expenses.
 As part of this arrangement, McClatchy assumed control over all airtime sales at the station, with net profits up to $6,000 shared equally between the two partners, and 80% of any higher profits going to McClatchy.
 The station's new status was formally introduced by a special broadcast made on September 5, 1925.

 In early 1929, ownership of KFBK was transferred from Kimball-Upson to the James McClatchy Company.
 McClatchy later acquired additional radio stations in the region, including KBEE in Modesto and KMJ in Fresno.
 From 1964 to 1978, KFBK was a sister station to Sacramento-Stockton-Modesto TV station KOVR.
 The cluster of KFBK, KBEE and KOVR was possible because Sacramento and Modesto, then as now, are separate radio markets.
+In the 1950's, McClatchy also owned KMJ (AM, FM, TV) Fresno, KOH Reno, and KERN Bakersfield (White's Radio log et al).

 In 1936 KFBK was granted permission to make a major upgrade, going from 100 watts on 1310 kHz to 5,000 watts on the "High Powered Regional" frequency of 1490 kHz, which had previously been exclusively assigned to WCKY in Cincinnati, Ohio.
 In 1937 KFBK increased power again, to 10,000 watts.
 In March 1941, under the provisions of the North American Regional Broadcasting Agreement, KFBK and WCKY shifted to 1530 kHz, a frequency designated as a "Clear Channel" assignment, with both stations now classified as "Class I-B".
 On October 2, 1948, KFBK increased its power to 50,000 watts, concurrent with the installation of a directional antenna to limit its signal toward WCKY.